 Granville County offers a very competitive benefits package.
-It includes County health and life insurance, group rate coverage for dental and vision, a flexible spending plan, 401(k), and a retirement pension (once fully vested).
+It includes County health and life insurance, group rate coverage for dental and vision, a flexible spending plan, 401(k) with 1% match, and a retirement pension (once fully vested).
 Granville County employees enjoy 12 paid holidays per year as well as the ability to accrue vacation and sick leave on a monthly basis.
-Several voluntary supplemental insurance options are also available including AFLAC and Colonial.
+Several voluntary supplemental insurance options are also available.
 Granville County offers excellent promotional and advancement opportunities as well as unrivaled career security in working for local government.

 Full Time Employee Benefits:

 Granville County Employee’s Official Source of Information for all benefits (please contact HR for username and password): Employee Benefits Portal

 Payroll information, including pay advices: PayCom Online